coleifer/peewee/docs/peewee/database.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 SQLite can be extended with user-defined Python code.
-The :py:class:`SqliteDatabase` class supports three types of user-defined
+The :class:`SqliteDatabase` class supports three types of user-defined
 extensions:

 * Functions - which take any number of parameters and return a single value.